 That big work deadline, the kids’ schedule, catching up with friends: Sometimes it seems like a good night’s sleep winds up last on your priority list.
 But there are some good reasons to make it a priority – especially if you’re a headache sufferer.
 Irregular sleep patterns and changes in sleep patterns are headache and migraine triggers for some.
 1

-The consequences of a poor night’s sleep are more than just a groggy morning after — research shows that too little sleep can contribute to reduced cognitive performance.
+The consequences of a poor night’s sleep are more than just a groggy morning after — research shows that lack of sleep can contribute to reduced cognitive performance.
 2 Poor sleep can also impact your romantic relationships.
 One study showed that lack of shut-eye can lead to arguments with your significant other.
 3

 So how do you stop the bad sleep cycle?
 Creating good habits — what experts call sleep hygiene — requires a bit of commitment, and, yes, a bedtime, but it’s worth it in the long run.
 “Healthy sleep habits make a huge difference in maximizing sleep’s effectiveness.
 Good sleep hygiene helps getting to sleep and staying asleep by decreasing arousal stimuli.
 Quality sleep improves cognitive performance” explains sleep medicine specialist Steven Zorn, MD.